-Financial Year End
+Financial Year End | Omni Accounts

-There are three more major reasons why your financial year, and therefore year end results should be accurately represented.
+There are three more major reasons why your financial year, and therefore year-end results, should be accurately represented.
 The first is your tax liabilities.
 Your final tax liabilities are based on the final outcome of your financial year’s trading and profit.
 The second reason is that many lending institutes (banks) require copies of your latest and/or recent Annual Financial Statements (AFS), since the general health of the business has a bearing on the lenders’ risks and exposures.
 And the third reason is to ensure, according to your latest annual financial statements, that the business is indeed solvent, and if not, then the business could be deemed to be trading recklessly, with the possibility of serious legal consequences.
-These consequences are outside of the scope of this article, but suffice it to say the every business owner should be very mindful of possible consequences of trading when in an insolvent state.
+These consequences are outside of the scope of this article, but suffice it to say that every business owner should be very mindful of possible consequences of trading when in an insolvent state.

-- Suppliers (creditors)
+- Suppliers (Creditors)

-- Bank Accounts,
+- Bank Accounts

 - Stock on hand

-- Fixed Assets and the accumulated depreciation thereof
+- Fixed Assets and their accumulated depreciation

 - Shareholders loan accounts